andrekorol/urldl/README.md

 # urldl
-The easiest way to download files from URLs
+The easiest way to download files from URLs using Python